ahmetugsuz/Finland_Bus_Routes/README.md

 ### MQTT Telemetry Data Subscription

-The **MQTT-Subscriber** class in the Finland Bus Routes project is responsible for subscribing to specific MQTT topics and collecting real-time telemetry data from buses operating across Finland.
-This vital component forms the backbone of our service, ensuring that we consistently provide the latest information about bus locations, speeds, and more.
+The **MQTT-Subscriber** class in the Finland Bus Routes project plays a critical role in fetching real-time bus telemetry data.
+It does this by subscribing to specific MQTT topics and collecting data from buses operating throughout Finland.

-#### Subscribed Topics
+#### Data Sources

-The MQTT-Subscriber class subscribes to carefully curated MQTT topics that supply us with crucial real-time data about ongoing bus journeys.
-These topics include details such as the vehicle's identifier, geographical location, and other pertinent information.
-Here's what these subscribed topics look like:
+Our MQTT-Subscriber class listens to the following MQTT topics:

 ```python
 # Topic we want to subscribe to
 topic = "/hfp/v2/journey/ongoing/+/bus/+/+/+/+/+/+/+/2/#"
 ```

-These topics are thoughtfully chosen to capture the precise data we need to offer accurate and real-time bus information to our users.

-#### Data Collection and Storage

-The MQTT-Subscriber class connects to the MQTT broker, and by subscribing to the specified topics, it receives incoming telemetry messages.
-These messages, containing valuable real-time information, are collected and efficiently stored in our MySQL database.

-This data, originating from the MQTT broker, forms the core of our service, providing users with up-to-the-minute bus telemetry data.
-It includes critical details like GPS coordinates, bus speeds, and more.
+These topics provide us with essential data such as vehicle identifiers, geographical coordinates, next stop, locations, status, and more.

-#### Telemetry Data Processing
+### Data Processing

+When telemetry messages arrive, they are processed and efficiently stored in our **MySQL** database.
+This data includes information like GPS coordinates and status, forming the foundation of our real-time service.

+#### How It Works

-The **MQTT-Subscriber** processes the telemetry data, which arrives in the JSON-V2 format.
-It focuses on ongoing bus journeys and sets the geohash level to 2 for location accuracy.
+- Messages from the MQTT server, `mqtt.hsl.fi`, are processed in JSON-V2 format.
+- We focus on ongoing bus journeys and use a geohash level of 2 for location accuracy.

-Additional Details

-- This method is triggered by the MQTT client library when a new message arrives on the subscribed topic.
-The MQTT server used in our case is 'mqtt.hsl.fi'.
-- The MQTT-Subscriber class extracts crucial information from the received messages, such as the topic, which is in the format: "/hfp/v2/journey/ongoing/vp/bus/...", and the payload, which provides details about the bus.

-This detailed telemetry data subscription system ensures that we keep our service current and our users well-informed about the public transportation system across Finland.

-For a deeper understanding of our MQTT setup or to [contribute][#contributing] to this project, please refer to the Contributing section.
+This approach ensures that our users have access to the latest and accurate information about bus locations and more.

+To get involved in this project or learn more about our MQTT setup, please visit the [Contributing](#contributing) section.

 #### Configuration <a name="configuration"></a>